dschnei1/ngs4ecoprod/README.md

 #### 1. Quality filtering of paired-end sequences
 This will perform quality filtering on your raw sequence data.
 In detail low quality sequences will be removed, sequences will be trimmed if quality drops below the threshold, sequences will be polished according to the consensus if reads overlap.

-NOTE: There is one requirement for the script to work (see example files), your file names have to meet the following scheme:
+Note: There is one requirement for the script to work (see example files), your file names have to meet the following scheme:
 Sample1_R1.fastq.gz & Sample1_R2.fastq.gz
 ```
 ngs4_qf -i ~/ngs4ecoprod/ngs4ecoprod/example_data -o ~/ngs4_test_run -d ~/ngs4ecoprod/ngs4ecoprod/db -p 3 -t 14